 "Snackers" is an entire episode about the guys trying to get a hold of their office's Costco card so they can buy snacks.
 It even contains a scene where Adam describes how amazing Costco is while the other guys lovingly talk about all the awesome things you can buy there.

 As of Season 4, the plugging for Carl's Jr./Hardees seems to be a regular thing.
 Oftentimes, you can see one of the guys guzzling soda out of a cup with the restaurant's logo on it.

-X-Play: This show is apparently required to plug Gamefly.com Once an Episode, usually after a review of a mediocre game.
+X-Play is apparently required to plug Gamefly.com Once an Episode, usually after a review of a mediocre game.
 They have fun with it, however, by making the segue to the plug as blatantly obvious as possible.
 In a recent episode, they made further fun of it — Adam begins shilling for the show's Web site, but Morgan launches into her Gamefly.com plugging by accident.

 Averted in the first episode: Jack's loving description of the GE Trivection Oven seems like a parody product placement (i.e., that GE—which owned NBC at the time—was forcing the writers to mention the oven, which they proceeded to do in the most ridiculous way possible), especially because ads for the oven aired during the initial broadcast, but it was purely a joke based on how ridiculous the writers thought the oven was.
 The joke was so good GE actually felt forced to take out ad time during the airing of the episode to convince viewers that the product was real.

 The episode "Jack-Tor", in which the characters' dealt with product placement on the Show Within The Show, cleverly lampshaded the use of product placement on the actual show.